 Can Caramel Sticky Buns be Frozen?

 You bet!
-Baked buns can be frozen for between 2 and 3 months in an airtight container.
+Baked buns can be frozen for between two and three months in an airtight container.
 I usually wrap the buns in parchment paper, then in tinfoil and right inside an airtight container.

-Thaw the sticky buns overnight in your fridge, on your counter or in your microwave until you achieve room temperature. before warming in oven or microwave.
+Thaw the old fashioned sticky buns overnight in your fridge, on your counter or in your microwave until you achieve room temperature before warming them in the oven or microwave.

 Other Delicious Bun Recipes